appcircleio/appcircle-docusaurus/docs/self-hosted-runner/update.md

 cd appcircle-runner
 ```

+## 2. Reconfigure Runner

+Self-hosted runner updates may include tool upgrades or introduce new required tools for build pipeline.
+So we need to rerun configuration step same as before.
+It will check installed tools quickly, and will update only required tools.

+To remember what configuration step was, please refer to [this](/self-hosted-runner/installation#3-configure) page.

-### 2. Reinstall Service
+## 3. Reinstall Service

-Although we change self-hosted runner files with above update step, we need to restart runner service in order to activate latest updates.
+Although we change self-hosted runner files with above steps, we need to restart runner service in order to activate latest updates.

 Some updates may also contain systemd or launchd service updates.
 For this reason, on every update, reinstalling service is suggested.